OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Connectivity/The-Omega-and-Wireless.md

 *Note: Your Omega is already configured to handle the most practical applications.
 You need not edit this file unless you know what you're doing.*

-To apply your firewall changes you'll need to restart your firewall with the following command:
+To apply any firewall changes you'll need to restart your firewall with the following command:

 ```
 /etc/init.d/firewall restart